CompletelyUnbelievable/BDAddons/Themes/Jiiks/README.md

-The first of The Revitalization Project.
+This was the first theme of The Revitalization Project.
+Due to the consistant changes to the GuildsWrapper, Variable Server Grid is now depricated.
+I'm gonna give them time to figure things out before I update it again.

 # VariableServerGrid